 Here are the ten best movie chases.

-It may be punctuated by Natasha McElhone's god-awful Irish accent and Robert DeNiro looking non-plussed but the chase sequence in Paris in 'Ronin' is one of the finest examples of editing and pacing.
-Not only that, they're not sports cars - they're ordinary hatchbacks being driven to the absolute limit.
-It's a crappy BMW E34 and a Peugeot - not a Ferrarri or a Dodge Charger.
+It may be punctuated by Natasha McElhone's god-awful Irish accent and Robert DeNiro looking non-plussed, but the chase sequence in Paris in 'Ronin' is one of the finest examples of editing and pacing.
+Not only that, but they're also not sports cars - they're ordinary hatchbacks and saloons being driven to the absolute limit.
+It's a BMW E34 and a Peugeot 406 - not a Ferrarri or a Dodge Charger.

 Edgar Wright's known for making clever use of what's in front of him, as well as nods to his influences.
 'Hot Fuzz' was replete with references to Asian action flicks like 'Hard Boiled' and more mainstream films like 'Point Break'.
 In fact, the foot chase in 'Point Break' (which features further down on this list) was the main inspiration for this.
 Just replace Keanu Reeves with Simon Pegg and LA with an English hamlet.

-'Inception' may be more known for its complex plotting and mind-bending visuals, but this chase sequence through Mombasa is downright impressive.
-Using no special effects other than editing, music and a steadicam, Christopher Nolan produced a pulse-pounding chase.
+'Inception' may be more known for its plotting and mind-bending visuals, but this chase sequence through Mombasa is downright impressive.
+Using no special effects other than editing, music and a Steadicam, Christopher Nolan produced a pulse-pounding chase.
 That van bump made us jump in the cinema.

 Sure, there was a chase at the start with the DeLorean that (spoiler) ended with Doc Brown getting wasted, but this sequence with Biff and the manure was the best chase in 'Back to the Future'.
 Also, McFly invented the skateboard and nobody picked up on it.
 Why is that?